The Cloud and toposcope

 Help us protect this special area

-Cycling on The Cloud causes damage to the heathland; an endangered habitat with many rare species of wildlife.
-It is also a danger to walkers, so please refrain from mountain biking on The Cloud.
+Unauthorised cycling on The Cloud causes damage to the heathland; an endangered habitat with many rare species of wildlife.
+It is also a danger to walkers, so if you are not a member of Congleton Mountain Biking Club, please refrain from mountain biking on The Cloud.

 Car park postcode (not National Trust): CW12 3PP